leegee/private-prisma-foaf/README.md

 ## Synopsis

-    npm run start          # Start pg in a Docker container npm run stop
+    npm start               # Start pg in a Docker container npm restart             # aka `npm run anew` - Build scheme, populate db, create ERD npm stop

-    npm run anew           # Build scheme, populate db, create ERD npm test               # Run all tests
+    npm test               # Run all tests

-    npm run test:unit      # Run unit tests without the database npm run test:int       # Run integration tests upon the db and Prisma npm run coverage
+    npm run test:unit      # Run unit tests without the database npm run test:int       # Run integration tests upon the db and Prisma npm run test:debug --  # following with match pattern npm run coverage

 ## Scheme

-A simplistic star scheme that centers on actions, used to describe who did what to whom, when it happened, with citations, where the 'who' is an `Entity` (either a person or organisation).
+A simplistic star scheme that centers on predicates, used to describe who did what to whom, when it happened, with citations, where the 'who' is an `Entity` (either a person or organisation).

+Both predicates and entities have date ranges.

 ## About the environment